 When Will Sexual Intercourse be Pain-Free Post-Vasectomy?

 Typically, pain following a vasectomy procedure only lasts for around one week.
-Once the pain subsides, you can resume sexual intercourse, but remember that your semen may still have sperm in it and that sex without contraception can still pose a risk.
+Once the pain subsides, you can resume sexual intercourse.
+While a vasectomy has no impact on sexual function, remember that your semen may still have sperm in it for several months, and that protected sex is recommended in order to reduce risk of pregnancy and sexually transmitted infections.

 If you experience post-procedure complications following your vasectomy, it can extend the time necessary to wait before resuming sexual activities.
 Common post-procedure complications include: